dykoffi/transition-oci/README.md

   5. Assign roles (nest-app client roles) to this user

 10. Test Application
-  1. To to the frontend url
+  1. Go to the frontend url
-  2. Login with the user you are previously created
+  2. Login with the user you have previously created
   3. Try to do something